jamesgayht/jamesgayht.github.io/README.md

 # Path finder visualizer using Dijkstra's algorithm

 ## How to use
+1. Generate a grid based on your desired size
-1. Place a starting and ending point anywhere on the grid
+2. Place a starting and ending point anywhere on the grid
-2. Place obstacles along the way to block off paths
+3. Place obstacles along the way to block off paths
-3. Click "Visualize" to see Dijkstra's Algorithm in motion
+4. Click "Visualize" to see Dijkstra's Algorithm in motion

 ### Dijkstra's Algorithm
 A weighted algorithm used to find the shortest path between two points by starting at a specified node and finding the shortest path to all other nodes in the grid one at a time.